vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 ### 10. Read the Visor documentation
 While Visor is optional, it is recommended that you install and use Visor to simplify protocol upgrades.
+The visor is responsible for restarting the network during a restart with the protocol upgrade procedure.

 - [See the Visor code ↗](https://github.com/vegaprotocol/vega/tree/develop/visor)
 - [Read the Visor documentation ↗](https://github.com/vegaprotocol/vega/tree/develop/visor#readme)

 If you will NOT use Visor, skip to [step 12](#12-create-vega-and-data-node-systemd-services).

-### 11. Initiate Visor (optional)
+### 11. Initiate Visor
 It's strongly recommended that you set up Visor for automatic protocol upgrades, i.e. to upgrade your node to a newer version.
 With Visor, an upgrade will happen at a predetermined block height without manual intervention.

 If you have questions about Visor, or would like to suggest enhancements, please raise them in the Validators Discord channel, or as issues on the [Vega repo ↗](https://github.com/vegaprotocol/vega/issues).